Automattic/mongoose/docs/typescript/schemas.md

 The Mongoose `Schema` class in TypeScript has 4 [generic parameters](https://www.typescriptlang.org/docs/handbook/2/generics.html):

-- `DocType` - An interface descibing how the data is saved in MongoDB
+- `DocType` - An interface describing how the data is saved in MongoDB
 - `M` - The Mongoose model type.
 Can be omitted if there are no query helpers or instance methods to be defined.
   - default: `Model<DocType, any, any>`
 - `TInstanceMethods` - An interface containing the methods for the schema.